JabSYsEmb/maplibregl-minimap/README.md

 # Minimap Plugin for Maplibre-gl Map Engine

-This package provides a highly configurable MiniMap component specifically designed for use with the MapLibre GL project.
+This package provides a configurable MiniMap component to use with the MapLibre GL project.
 It allows you to display a small overview map alongside the main map, with customizable options for size, zoom level, interactions, and styling, making it a flexible tool for enhancing your MapLibre GL applications.

 !!!Note: This library is currently in development and not yet ready for production use.
 Use it at your own risk, and expect potential changes in future releases.!!!